 Scissors & Snips

-Our handmade scissors are produced by small workshops in Ernest Wright of Sheffield and Misuzugawa of Japan, each pair are expertly hand ground, heat treated, polished and sharpened before being carefully put together by highly skilled and experienced craftsmen.
+Our handmade scissors and snips are produced by small workshops.
+Ernest Wright of Sheffield and Misuzugawa of Japan expertly hand ground each pair of scissors, which are then heat treated, polished and sharpened before being carefully put together by highly skilled and experienced craftsmen.

-We also have a small selection of handforged Japanese Nigiri snips for delicacy too.
-A good quality pair of handmade scissors are a wonderful investment, beautifully balanced, properly sharpened and set, they cut with effortless precision.
+We also have a small selection of hand-forged Japanese Nigiri snips for delicacy too.
+A good quality pair of handmade scissors or snips are a wonderful investment, beautifully balanced, properly sharpened and set, they cut with effortless precision.

-A good pair of scissors has a distinctive gap between the blades when closed.
+A well made pair of scissors has a distinctive gap between the blades when closed.
 That’s because proper scissor blades are curved to create a “bite” point wherever the two blades meet.
 In contrast, inferior flat machined scissors simply wrap around whatever is being cut.

 Hold your scissors in one hand and point the blades towards the ceiling.
 With your other hand, pull the handle upon which the finger ring (dependant upon left or right scissor) to separate the blades at a 90 degree angle and release.
 See which position your blades naturally fall back to.
 If they close completely, they’re too lose and if the gap between blades is greater than one inch, they’re too tight.
 Tips should touch when closed which creates a bite point when closing.